The ICAC investigated corruption allegations that Steven Prestage, an

 On 15 April 2021, the charges laid under the Crimes Act were adjourned to 6 May 2021 to allow a case conference to take place.
 On the same date, the ICAC Act offences were adjourned to 27 May 2021 for committal (either for sentence or trial).

 On 6 May 2021, the charges laid pursuant to the Crimes Act were committed for trial to the Sydney District Court.
-Those matters are listed for arraignment in that court on 11 June 2021.
+Those matters were listed for arraignment in that court on 11 June 2021.
+On that date, a further adjournment was ordered with the matter listed for arraignment in the Sydney District Court on 25 June 2021.

 Recommendations for disciplinary action